Deputy Chief, Operations

 105 S 12th Street, St Helens OR 97051

-The St Helens Station was built in 1930 and remodeled in 1983.
+The St. Helens Station was built in 1930 and remodeled in 1983.
 It houses two engines, three advanced life support (ALS) ambulances, a heavy rescue and a water tender.
-This station is staffed by a company officer (Captain or Lieutenant) and three firefighter/paramedics on a 24/7 basis.
+This station is staffed by a company officer (Battalion Chief and Lieutenant) and three firefighter/paramedics on a 24/7 basis.
 Responses to incidents from this station are also supplemented by volunteer firefighters.

 58798 Saulser Road, St Helens OR 97051